BIRDS

 Natuurmonumenten assumed control of Empelse Waard in 1997, which was substantially enlarged a few years later by adding Oude Schans, the area immediately to the west.

-The Maas here still features a small tide of about 30 cm so the waters are constantly refreshed.
+From here the sea is 90 km away, but the Maas still features a small tide of about 30 cm so the waters are constantly refreshed.

 website752003.jpg website752002.gif website752001.gif